 It’s not just guns, drugs & porn

-It’s true that a large part of the Dark Web’s “GDP” is made up of illicit items you wouldn’t find in your local Sainsbury’s.
+It’s true that a large part of the Dark Web’s “GDP” is made up of criminal activity and illicit items you wouldn’t find in your local Sainsbury’s; from illegal substances to counterfeit money and more.
 Hacked accounts of all sorts, ranging from Netflix to Amazon and more have their credentials shared on the Dark Web.
 It’s also possible to buy access to individual bank accounts for a fraction of their value.

-Beyond individual risks, there also markets your business should be concerned about.
+Beyond individual risks to online identity and information security, there are also markets your business should be concerned about.
 Wholesale trading of counterfeit goods could harm turnover for manufacturers and retailers.
 Marketplaces where stolen credentials, identities and payment details are sold and shared pose a significant threat to any organisation.

 There is no index

-You cannot search the Dark Web with Google.
+You cannot search the Dark Web network with Google.
 You need to know where you are going; many sites are kept secret on purpose, or ‘invite-only’.
-And whilst there are a number of Wikis listing pages they contain a fraction of sites that exist and can lead unsuspecting surfers to pages that contain links to malware downloads .
+And whilst there are a number of Wikis listing pages they contain a fraction of sites that exist and can lead unsuspecting surfers to pages that contain links to malware downloads.

-Search engines that can peruse the Dark Web do exist, however as the landscape keeps changing, it can be very difficult to keep up to date with active sites.
+Search engines that can peruse and provide Dark Web links do exist, however as the landscape keeps changing, it can be very difficult to keep up to date with active sites.
 Even some of the best search tools tend to provide repetitive results, and the results are often not relevant to what you are searching for, and 404 errors are common.

 It can be dangerous to simply browse the Dark Web

-If you do choose to enter the Dark Web, make sure that your computer is equipped with the most up-to-date security software, that can detect viruses, malware, spyware, trojans, and rootkits.
-It’s also wise to use a VPN so as to truly protect one’s identity while there.
+If you do choose to enter the Dark or Deep Web, make sure that your computer is equipped with the most up-to-date security software, that can detect viruses, malware, spyware, trojans, and rootkits.
+It’s also wise to use a VPN so as to truly protect one’s identity whilst you conduct online activities.

 Business data is shared/traded/sold and marketed on there